python-rope/rope/README.txt

 =============

 *rope* has just started.
-Right now *rope*'s design changes rapidly and it's not yet ready for code contributions in its central parts.
-I hope in soon future, somewhere about version 0.5, *rope* would be mature enough for being extended easily in those parts.
+Right now *rope*'s design changes rapidly and it's not ready for code contributions in its central parts yet.
+I hope in soon future, somewhere about version 0.4, *rope* would be mature enough for being extended easily in those parts.

 Right now contributions are really needed in UI part and patches and